Costică Ștefănescu: Personal life and death

 In 2003, Ștefănescu received the Honorary Citizen of Craiova title.

 On 20 August 2013, at age 62, he died after he jumped from the fifth floor of the Military Hospital in Bucharest, where he had been receiving treatment for cancer.
-Over 1,500 people participated at his funeral, being buried with military honors in the "Sineasca" Cemetery from Craiova.
+Over 1,500 people attended his funeral and he was buried with military honors in the "Sineasca" Cemetery in Craiova.
 At the funeral, former Romanian international Gheorghe Popescu praised Ștefănescu:"If you wanted to learn, you just looked at him and that was enough.
 I had this privilege and the extraordinary chance to be part of the same locker room as Costică Ștefănescu, because when I played in the schoolyard, in Calafat, I wanted to be none other than Costică Ștefănescu, then my dream came true to be part of the same locker room with him, to wear the captain's armband of Craiova, which he also wore.
 That's how I fell in love with the number 6, from Costică Ștefănescu.
 Even though I played with number 3 on the national team, there was no other number for me than 6, because of the love I had for him.
 The most wonderful thing that happened to me was to be part of the same locker room, as I told you, I consider myself privileged from this point of view".